HOME ABOUT OUR CLUB JOIN US LOCATIONS GRADINGS CONTACT MEMBER LOGIN

 Children's Ranks - (Kenjutsu, Taijutsu)

 All ranks are min.
-1 year with min.
-3 months between tests
+40 lessons with min.
+10 lessons between levels

 RankMin.
 Age